-“Everyone wants to work on the Gucci deal, the sexy deal, but no one wants to work on the dog food company deal, even if that’s where the real profitability is,” she said.
-“Do volunteer work on the payday lending deal, go where the smart money goes, because you might be generating your biggest bonus opportunity.”
+“Everyone wants to work on the Gucci deal, because it’s sexy, but no one wants to work on the dog food company deal, even if that’s where the real profitability is,” she says.
+“Volunteer to work on the payday lending deal – go where the smart money goes, because you might be generating your biggest bonus opportunity.”

 11. Not bothering to figure out how your current role fits into the bigger picture

-Don’t rush ahead too quickly without mastering your current responsibilities, even if your job is tedious.
-Learn the details of the role you’re in backward and forward, because that knowledge will serve you well in the future.
+Master your current responsibilities, even if your job is tedious.
+Learn the details of your role backward and forward, because that knowledge will serve you well in the future.

-“Knowing how everything is connected and understanding the dependencies between the front office and the control functions is priceless,” she said.
+“Knowing how everything is connected and understanding the dependencies between the front office and the control functions are priceless,” she says.

 Photo credit: sunabesyou/iStock/Thinkstock